ChrisBove/RBE-3002-ROSbert/README.md

 # RBE-3002-ROSbert
-Team ROSbert repo for lab code
+Team ROSbert repo for RBE 3002 labs at Worcester Polytechnic Institute.
+The final project involved having a Turtlebot fully explore and map a maze.

 ## Setup